MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/test_a_driver_package.md

 ---
 ms.assetid: 5BA0A193-1147-4BAD-A6CA-453856E621A2
-title: 'How to test a driver package'
+title: How to test a driver package
-description: 'You can use Visual Studio to deploy and install a driver package on a test computer, and then verify that the driver is installed and running.'
+description: You can use Visual Studio to deploy and install a driver package on a test computer, and then verify that the driver is installed and running.
 ---

 # How to test a driver package